ShootProof/recruiting-back-end/README.md

 object-oriented programming.

 * This exercise should not take you more than two hours to complete.
+* All exercises are to be performed as if you were on the job.
 * You may submit your response in one of the following ways:
   * Package up an archive (ZIP, tarball, etc.) of your files and deliver it to your contact.